argumentcomputer/risc0.nix/templates/hello-world/README.md

 ## Nix

-Enter a Nix dev shell with `nix develop`
+Enter a Nix dev shell with `nix develop` and then build with `cargo run`

 ## Docker